Alexius25/Subnautica-Mods/docs/CustomBeds.md

 | `bedType`                    | The bed model type, matching one of the predefined bed types (`"Bed1"`, `"Bed2"` or `"NarrowBed`")        |

 **Note:**
+- All the texture fields can have the same Image file.
 - No fields are strictly required in the Config.json.

 | Field                 | Required? | Default if missing?                           |